csvisakh78/clinical-data-processor/README.md

 # Prerequisites & Installation Setup

 - Clone the repo
-- Checkout to `master` branch
+- Checkout to `main` branch
+- cd to project folder `cd clinical-data-processor`
 - Run `npm install` to install the needed node modules
 - Create a `.env` file by referrring .env.example and replace the dummy config values with your local postgres db values
-- Create a new database in postgresql by running `create database clinical_metrics`
+- Create a new database in postgresql server by running `create database clinical_metrics`

 # Enviroment Variables